greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 Increasing this parameter can increase the amount of time needed for crash recovery.

-You can set this parameter only in the `postgresql.conf` file or on the server command line.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|
 |30 - 86400 (integer) |300|local, system, reload|